nurbilu/chat_game_proj/General_fixs_&_errors.md

 3. 3. adjust homepage so all links need authentication that been not will redirect to login page (done)

 4. 5. set reload after login either on the backend or on the frontend and either superuser or not superuser (done)

+5. 2. make create character either a chat bot for the user to make a prompt for chat to create a charater ( not have to be AI but must use library/DB data and auto completion) OR either a form base on the library/DB data (as a option B). (half done).